POSYDON-code/POSYDON/docs/components-overview/pop_syn/population_params.rst

 Flow Chart
 ~~~~~~~~~~

 The flow chart is the core of POSYDON.
-It controls the mapping between a POSYDON binary object and its step evolution, see the :ref:`flowchart` section for more details.
+It controls the mapping between a POSYDON binary object and its step evolution, see the :ref:`Flow Chart Object <flow-chart>` page for more details.

 .. list-table::
    :widths: 50 50